dragonflydb/dragonfly/contrib/charts/dragonfly/README.md

 Kubernetes: `>=1.23.0-0`

-## Installing from pre-packaged OCI
+## Installing from a pre-packaged OCI

 Pick a version from https://github.com/dragonflydb/dragonfly/pkgs/container/dragonfly/helm/dragonfly